 That last shot (above) is a close-up of Elijah from a camera position similar to one that, before the revelation, served as David’s point-of-view of Elijah.
 But now David has turned his back on him and left.
 There is no one at the other end any more, and this subtly increases our perception of Elijah’s aloneness.
 But not that Elijah cares at this point.
 He is totally lost in ruminations.
 His egocentric world-view has no room for other people any more, there is no hope for him to remain human.
 While David started the film in a state of distancing himself from everyone and ended up embracing them, Elijah’s trajectory has also in this respect proved him to be David’s exact opposite.

-When reflections are mentioned in writings about Unbreakable, it is often in a general way, but they are in fact restricted to the early parts of the film, and for a very specific reason.
+When reflections are mentioned in writings about Unbreakable, it is often in a general way, but they are in fact restricted to the early parts of the film.
+Metaphorically they indicate that Elijah is as fragile as these breakable reflective surfaces, but they also appear for a very specific reason.
 Each of Elijah’s three time planes are kicked off by reflections, which also show a trend of depopulation and dehumanisation.
 Birth: the mirror of the prologue is full of people and his mother is visually dominant.
 Age 13: the TV screen shows Elijah and his mother as lonely, distorted figures, and she is now diminished in stature.
 Grown-up: the display glass casing is dominated by the piece of comic book art, with the humans, Elijah and the customer, even more ephemeral and relegated to the sidelines of the frame.
 Furthermore, the grown-up Elijah is shown as relentlessly eccentric and apart, for example through his clothes.
 This is in contrast to the time plane as a 13-year-old, where he, even though an outcast, is still shown to be part of the black community in West Philadelphia.
 This is suggested by the fact that the clothes of the kids in the playground, and even passers-by, use exactly the same colour scheme as Elijah and his mother.

 Elijah is allowed the film’s last words: “I should’ve known way back when.
 You know why, David?
 Because of the kids.
 They called me Mr. Glass.”
 (A typical super-villain name.)
 In addition to the closure this achieves by connecting way back to his second utterance in the film, there is another closure in the fact that Elijah has now become able to speak with some magnanimity of those who hounded him in childhood.
 The middle stage of this development arc comes almost exactly at the film’s midpoint (end titles subtracted).
 Here he is in hospital after having fallen down the subway stairs, when he again mentions “Mr. Glass” and the kids, now with neutrality.